Disability Accommodations for the Public

 If you are unable to speak and/or are deaf, that is considered a disability.
 However, if you are unable to speak English because you do not understand English (but you can vocalize other languages), that is not a disability and we will not provide an interpreter unless you are otherwise eligible.

-If you need an accommodation for an appointment (fingerprinting, interview, naturalization ceremony, etc.), request your accommodation immediately when you receive your appointment notice, but not before.
+If you need an accommodation for an appointment (fingerprinting, interview, naturalization ceremony, etc.), we encourage you to request your accommodation immediately when you receive your appointment notice.

 If you use a wheelchair or mobility scooter due to a disability: